AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 Examples:

-* `delete-homework name/John index/1` deletes the first homework assignment for the student named John.
+* `delete-homework name/John index/1` deletes the first homework for the student named John.
-* `delete-homework name/Susan index/3` deletes the third homework assignment for the student named Susan.
+* `delete-homework name/Susan index/3` deletes the third homework for the student named Susan.

 ![Delete Homework](images/delete-homework.jpg)

-:bulb: **Tip:** You can use the `view-homework` command to view the list of homework the student currently has.

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

-:exclamation: **Caution:** STUDENT_NAME, and HOMEWORK_INDEX should all only appear exactly once and should not be empty.
+:exclamation: **Caution:** STUDENT_NAME, and HOMEWORK_INDEX should all only appear exactly once.

 #### Mark the Homework of a Student as Done